evethemighty/email_simulation/README.md

-# A program that simulates basic email capabilities
+# A program that simulates basic email capabilities.